sfc-gh-pcline/aisql-demo/README_INVOICE_PIPELINE_clean.md

 -- Refresh the stage to detect new files
 ALTER STAGE invoice_stage REFRESH;

--- Update directory table
-CREATE OR REPLACE TABLE invoice_stage_directory AS SELECT * FROM DIRECTORY(@invoice_stage);

--- Verify files are detected
-SELECT * FROM invoice_stage_directory;
+-- Verify files are detected using the implicit directory table SELECT * FROM DIRECTORY(@invoice_stage);
 ```

 ### Step 4: Resume Tasks